jamisonderek/ford-connect-sim/README.md

 GET|api/fordconnect/vehicles/v1/:vehicleId/images/full|Get image Full

 ## Changing simulation data
 For more information about the simulation routes, please look in app.js file, search for your route name, like "('/sim/today" (without the quotes).
-The comments should show more information about the parameters.
+The comments should show more information about the parameters.<br/>
+**NOTE:** You can import "simulator.json" into Postman for example usage of these routes.

 |route|params (*=optional)|example|comments|
 |-----|------|-------|-------|